PureBox vs Unroll.Me

 A private alternative to Unroll.Me that doesn’t sell what it sees

-PureBox is for Gmail users who want private, review-first cleanup beyond unsubscribe: Attention first, then Archive or Trash suggestions you approve before they run.
+PureBox is for Gmail users who want private, review-first cleanup beyond unsubscribe: important mail first, then Archive or Trash suggestions you approve before they touch Gmail.

 Your inbox stays yours